hsduesseldorf/BusinessAnalyticsA/cases/001-earthquake-detector/README.md

    - **quakemonitor.py --long 51.246839 --lat 6.7916647 --radius 100**

-### 3. Success Criteria
+### 4. Success Criteria
 A GitHub repository (public or private) that everyone can clone/download and that directly starts up after the requirements listed in ***requirements.txt*** are fulfilled.

-### 4. To get you started...
+### 5. To get you started...
- - Flask for backend and webserver: https://flask.palletsprojects.com/en/1.1.x/
+ - Web and API development with Python: https://flask.palletsprojects.com/
  - OSM & Overpass: https://towardsdatascience.com/loading-data-from-openstreetmap-with-python-and-the-overpass-api-513882a27fd0
  - OSM Wiki: https://wiki.openstreetmap.org/wiki/Main_Page
- -